golang/proposal/design/56345-structured-logging.md

     Warn logs at LevelWarn.

 func (l *Logger) With(args ...any) *Logger
-    With returns a new Logger that includes the given arguments, converted to Attrs as in Logger.Log.
+    With returns a new Logger that includes the given arguments, converted to Attrs as in Logger.Log and resolved.
 The Attrs will be added to each output from the Logger.
 The new Logger shares the old Logger's context.
 The new Logger's handler is the result of calling WithAttrs on the receiver's handler.

 func (l *Logger) WithContext(ctx context.Context) *Logger
     WithContext returns a new Logger with the same handler as the receiver and